abbreviatedman/spellbound/data/quotes.md

 57
 00:02:43,756 --> 00:02:46,390
-and I'm more of a healer and...
+and I'm more of a healer and…

 58
 00:02:46,426 --> 00:02:48,259